Our Programs

 Life Long Care

 The Life Long Care program services chronically ill, cognitively impaired, physically disabled, frail and elderly urban Indigenous people of all ages.
-The program provides transportation services; opportunities for socialization; service navigation and advocacy; and emotional and spiritual supports to promote independent living and good quality of life.
+The program provides transportation services; opportunities for socialization; service navigation and advocacy; and emotional and spiritual supports to promote independent living and a good quality of life.

 Homeless/Legal Support